ritterim/rimdev-blog/_posts/2017-02-15-using-stuntman-with-aspnet-mvc-video.md

 Let's recap.
 I started this video by describing how authentication works in ASP.NET.
 It works primarily on the concept of `IPrincipal` and `IIdentity`.
 Stuntman works within these abstractions by allowing you to set the applications current principal and identity using OWIN middleware and cookie authentication.
 As you saw, it is easy to setup Stuntman in an existing application.
 It also helps you and your team accelerate progress around auth use cases with the added benefit of being code-based you can check in common user scenarios and communicate that effectively across projects lifetime.

-If you're interested in using Stuntman, it can be installed via Nuget.
+If you're interested in using Stuntman, it can be installed via [NuGet](https://nuget.org).
 Additionally you can help contribute by visiting our [GitHub Repository](https://github.com/ritterim/stuntman).

 If you enjoyed watching this video please follow me on [Twitter](https://twitter.com/buhakmeh) and be sure